Investigating elastic constants across diverse strain-matrix sets

 \section{Introduction}

-Elastic constants are fundamental parameters from which we start to understand the physical and even chemical properties of crystal materials.
-They reflect the mechanical response characteristics of materials to external forces and loads applied in different manners, and hence provide useful information on the strength and even the hardness of materials (See Ref. {\cite{Tehrani2019}} and references therein).
-The velocities of elastic waves in materials intimately correlates with elastic constants and then the systematic acoustic properties of materials can be deduced consequently.
-Thus, especially the elastic constants of mineral materials provide key information for understanding the characteristics of the seismic wave when traveling through Earth's interior {\cite{Lay1995}}.
-Elastic constants can also help the analysis of materials' thermodynamic properties, such as phonon dispersion relation, thermal expansion, Debye temperature, Gr{\"u}neisen parameter and melting temperature {\cite{Ashcroft1976}}.
-On the atomic scale, elastic constants directly reflect the strength of chemical bonding in materials along different orientations {\cite{Tatsumi2003}}.
-Therefore, elastic constants strongly concern physics, condensed matter, materials science, geophysics, chemical, and even engineering.
+Elastic constants serve as fundamental metrics that shed light on the physical and chemical attributes of crystalline materials.
+These constants elucidate the mechanical behavior of materials when subjected to diverse external forces and stresses, offering insights into their inherent strength and potential hardness (See Ref~\cite{Tehrani2019} and references therein).
+The correlation between the velocities of elastic waves and elastic constants is profound, paving the way for understanding systematic acoustic properties in various materials.
+Specifically, for mineral materials, these elastic constants provide critical information for understanding the characteristics of the seismic wave as it travels through the Earth's interior~\cite{Lay1995}.
+Furthermore, elastic constants hold the key to elucidating the thermodynamic properties of materials.
+They can guide us in analyzing aspects such as the phonon dispersion relation, thermal fluctuations, Debye temperature, the Gr{\"u}neisen parameter, and even the melting point~\cite{Ashcroft1976}.
+On the atomic scale, these constants act as mirrors reflecting the strength of chemical bonds in various orientations within materials~\cite{Tatsumi2003}.
+Consequently, the role of elastic constants extends across diverse fields, including but not limited to physics, condensed matter physics, materials science, geophysics, chemistry, and various engineering disciplines.

-Elastic constants are traditionally measured by experiment.
-While, till now not all materials' elastic constants are available experimentally.
-Fortunately, the high-accuracy state of the art density functional theory (DFT) {\cite{Hohenberg1964,Kohn1965}} has already paved the way for achieving elastic constants reliably.
-At high pressure, it is especially difficult for experiment to directly measure elastic constants, and then the DFT based elastic constants calculations are of vital importance in both the exploration of materials' properties and new materials design.
-In the computer-aided new materials design, such as crystal structure prediction {\cite{Liu2014,Wang2010,Wang2012,Glass2006,Pickard2011,Lonie2011}}, elastic constants are frequently calculated and utilized to check the stability of the predicted structures according to Born elastic stability criteria {\cite{Wu2007,Mouhat2014,Nye1985,Born1954,Liu2017,Yu2010}}.
-Moreover, for the new materials design based on the materials informatics, elastic constants are extensively calculated and collected in materials database, such as the Materials Project (MP) database {\cite{Jong2015}}.